KaySackey/Nemo/README.rst

 Closing Tags
 -----------------------------------
-There are three ways a nemo tag will be closed prematurely (e.g. before the end of parsing the document).
+There are three ways a Nemo tag will be closed prematurely (e.g. before the end of parsing the document).

 Automatic
 ~~~~~~~~~~~~~~~~~~~~~